How to Get into the Harvard MBA Program (Ultimate Guide)

 Here’s what you’ll be asked:

 If there’s a thread across the strongest HBS essays I’ve seen or helped work on, it’s this: they’re not performative or polished within an inch of their life.
-In fact, in this age where many (maybe most) MBA candidates are using AI to perfect their writing, an overly polished essay can be even more of a minefield than it used to be.
+In fact, in this age where many (by now maybe most) MBA candidates are using AI to perfect their writing, an overly polished essay can be even more of a minefield than it used to be.

 Together, these essays give HBS a more multidimensional view of your candidacy and a clearer lens into how you think, not just what you’ve done.